How Commercial Solar Can Help Your Business

 July 6, 2023

-The U.S. Energy Information Administration reported 3.7% of homes and 1.6% of commercial buildings have installed small-scale solar.
-Commercial solar benefits not just businesses, but nonprofits, schools and government buildings.
+The U.S. Energy Information Administration reported 1.6% of all commercial buildings in the u.s. have installed small-scale solar.
+As this number continues to rise, thanks to government incentives and increasing electricity costs — Enact supports businesses in their transition to clean energy.
+Commercial solar benefits not just businesses — but nonprofits, houses of worship, schools and government buildings.

 Going solar offers numerous benefits for businesses and other organizations.
-As the demand for electricity and the cost of oil rise, solar energy offers businesses an attractive alternative.
+As the demand for electricity and utility prices rise, solar energy offers businesses an attractive alternative.
 Solar provides sustainable, clean energy that can reduce operating costs, see a good return on investment and appeal to consumers.

 Return on Investment (ROI)

 While solar seems expensive, it will pay for itself over the system’s lifetime.
-Your investment in a commercial solar system can cut overhead costs and reduce your dependence on unstable fossil fuel prices.
-Eventually, the electricity cost offset will surpass the installation cost — and make you money.
-Even with financing options, which typically go through a bank or financial service, solar systems can still pay for themselves.
+Solar panels have warranties up to 25 years, making commercial solar a long-term investment in savings.
+A commercial solar system can cut overhead costs and reduce your dependence on unstable fossil fuel prices.
+Over time, the electricity cost offset by your system will surpass the installation cost — and make you money.
+Paybacks for solar projects can range depending on the various factors.

 Sustainability

-Solar is a clean, sustainable energy source that uses no fossil fuels.
-Whether you want to do your part or reduce carbon emissions, solar can be a great way forward.
+A commercial solar energy system offers businesses environmental benefits.
+Solar energy is a clean, sustainable energy source that uses no fossil fuels.
+Your business can do its part to reduce carbon emissions, while saving money on utility bills.
 Corporate responsibility and environmental stewardship can contribute to your organization’s triple bottom line.

 Marketing